 In addition to talking to as many lawyers and law students as you can, take advantage of events sponsored and advertised by the Center for Pre-Law Advising.
-Past events have included mock law school classes, panels of current law students, and opportunities to attend classes at UW Law School.

 Finally, several law schools offer summer programs to help undergraduates better understand what law school and the law school admissions process entail.
 These programs strongly encourage students from groups historically underrepresented in law school to apply.
 You can search for diversity pipeline programs here.

 How can I learn more about specific law schools?

 There are many ways to learn more about specific law schools both online and in person.

 (1) Start your research by looking at the American Bar Association’s Standard 509 Information Reports.
 These reports include information about a school’s Admitted Student Statistical Profiles (including median and 25th/75th percentile GPA and LSAT statistics), Tuition and Fees, Financial Aid Statistical Profiles, Enrolled Student Demographics, and more.
 You can also find relevant information on individual law school websites, including more recent data at times.
 Another way to easily compare schools and sort through 509 Information is to use the Compare Schools tool at Law School Transparency’s LST Reports website.